 One of the hundreds of patients we saw at this outreach was Poufia, now totally blind for ten years.
 Despite this long ordeal, we could not believe his positivity and optimism.
-Poufia and his granddaughter after his cataract surgery.

 The outreach was so busy that Dr Lucilla and the team were only able to operate on one eye.
 This is the difficult decision that the team has to make, it is the sad reality of a busy outreach.